 In this case, it’s an amazing side dish too!
 I think you’ll enjoy it so much, you’ll want to add it to your holiday side dishes and impress your friends and family.

 Vegetable Tian is a striking dish and deliciously uncomplicated for healthy holiday dinners.

 What exactly is a Tian?

 A tian is also called a gratin because of the classic browned layer of cheese or breadcrumb topping.
-I wanted to keep the recipe gluten-free, so I chose a simple topping of cheese.
-Vegetable Tian may look like ratatouille, especially the one depicted in the animated movie, but it isn’t—ratatouille is more like a stew.
+To keep the recipe gluten-free, I chose a simple topping of cheese.
+It may look like ratatouille, especially the one depicted in the animated movie, but it isn’t—ratatouille is more like a stew.